bluecherrydvr/bluecherry-docker/README.md

 This repository includes a docker-compose.yml file, which makes it easier to manage and run both the bluecherry-server and mysql database containers by using **docker compose** to manage the containers.

-### Running with an existing database

-1. Start the mysql container in the background: `sudo docker-compose up -d mysql`
-2. Run the bluecherry-server container with a special command to upgrade the database:
-    1. `sudo docker-compose run bluecherry bc-database-upgrade`
-    2. _Note: This only needs to be done once- whenever you begin using a new version of bluecherry-server with an existing database._
-3. Run the bluecherry-server normally: `sudo docker-compose up -d bluecherry`
-4. You should now be able to access the bluecherry web interface at https://localhost:7001/

 ## Advanced Usage

 ### Enable GPU transcoding